Keizaal/Keizaal/INSTALLATIONGUIDE.md

 Please note that automated downloads from Nexus are only available through Wabbajack with an active premium membership.
 If you do not have a premium membership, Wabbajack will prompt you to manually download the necessary files.

-Support for installing Keizaal manually is **NOT OFFERED**.
+Support for manual installations is **NOT OFFERED**.
 There are simply too many variables that go on during manual installations that attempting to troubleshoot each user individually is simply not realistic, it would likely be a waste of everyone’s time.

 ## Setup